Back to all posts

 • Is my phone compatible with this eSIM or physical SIM?

-• Which apps are unlimited, and where?
+• Which apps are included, and in which countries?

 • Does WhatsApp include voice and video calls?